 The time to commence a paternity proceeding under Article 5 of the Family Court Act is any time during the pregnancy of the mother, or after the child is born, but not after twenty one years, unless paternity is somehow acknowledged by the father, or he paid support.

 Estopped is an equitable remedy which says that if someone has held themselves out to be a parent of a child, that status cannot be challenged later on by that person or another as it would not be in the child's best interest.
 For same sex couples, expect this aspect of the law to develop over time.

-The article "Paternity in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Paternity in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.